Family speaking with assisted living staff in hallway

 Start looking for placement immediately

 Don't wait for the appeal outcome.
 Begin identifying alternatives in parallel so you're not scrambling at the deadline.
+For urgent situations, explore finding assisted living fast in Los Angeles.

 Emergency Placement Options